“There’s no refund on misspent time.” -Jack Butcher

 You should either be learning or earning, ideally both.
-Early in your career, there's usually an inevitable trade-off.
+Early in your career, there's an inevitable trade-off.
 Why?

 First, when you have a lot to learn in a role, you’re typically under-qualified, at least on paper.
 This gets reflected in your pay.

 Second, size of the company is correlated with ability to pay top dollar.
-Startups rarely outcompete big companies on money.
+Startups rarely outcompete big companies on cash.
 The expected value of working in big tech eclipses startups given the high guaranteed salary, and the likelihood of stock appreciation.
 If you’re maximizing money, it’s hard to beat big tech.

 However, maximizing money early in your career can shortchange your lifetime earning potential.
 Money today is tied to a particular employer, whereas learning today can be taken with you wherever you go.
 By learning, you are investing in your future self and growing your optionality.